Header menu logo issie

 Example Scenario

-Instance of B in A with override: WIDTH = 32
+Instance of B on A binds: WIDTH = W * 4

 Constraint System